nikbearbrown/physics-plus-one-thermodynamics/chapters/09-thermodynamics-real-world.md

 ---

-## What would change my mind

-The thermodynamic cycle formulas (Rankine, Brayton, vapor-compression) are standard engineering tools, confirmed by power-plant and refrigeration performance for over a century.
-The Carnot bound has never been exceeded.
-Real engines fall short of Carnot for identifiable reasons; engineering progress reduces (but never eliminates) the gap.

-What changes: refrigerants, fuels, turbine materials, control systems, manufacturing precision.
-The *physics* (Carnot, entropy generation, isentropic efficiency) is stable.

-## Still puzzling

-- *How far can combined cycles go?* DOE targets are pushing 65% electric efficiency.
-Beyond that requires materials and engineering breakthroughs (higher firing temperatures, fewer pressure losses).
-The theoretical limit for the chosen $T_H, T_C$ is Carnot.
-- *Climate as a heat engine.* The Earth converts a small fraction of absorbed solar power into kinetic energy of winds.
-The detailed budget — how much goes to kinetic energy vs. radiation vs. various heat transfers — is an active climate-science topic.
-The thermodynamic *framework* is settled.
-- *Quantum advantages.* Quantum engines (cooling using laser cooling, harvesting quantum coherence) are an active research frontier.
-Whether they can practically exceed classical engines in some regime is not yet clear.

----

 **Tags:** Rankine cycle, Brayton cycle, vapor-compression refrigeration, combined cycle, isentropic efficiency, combined heat and power, PUE, data center, climate thermodynamics